YagnikMer/Java-Design-Creational-Singleton/README.md

 DEFINATION:

-define a class that has only one instance and provides a global point of access to it
+A singleton is a class that allows only a single instance of itself to be created and gives access to that created instance.

 HOW TO CREATE

-Static member:
+Private constructor to restrict for new object from out side of class.
+Private static instance of the same class
-It gets memory only once because of static, it contains the instance of the Singleton class.
+Public static method that returns the instance of the class

-Private constructor:
-It will prevent to instantiate the Singleton class from outside the class.

-Static factory method:
-This provides the global point of access to the Singleton object and returns the instance to the caller.